Big Bradley Falls

-Getting to the base requires a steep descentdown a 30' high rock wall with the help of a rope - which may or may not be attached when you get there.
+Getting to the base requires a steep descent down a 30' high rock wall with the help of a rope - which may or may not be attached when you get there.
 You may notice a small goat trail to the left as you head towards the overlook which leads towards the top of the waterfall and the rock wall.
 My advice now would be just to avoid this area completely as this is where most of the people have died.
-Kevin Adams describes another way to the base on page 198 of his waterfall guide by coming in from Green River Cove Rd and following the creek up to the waterfall.
-I took this trail back in May of 2009 and I think it's a lot easier than Kevin describes.
+There's another way to the base by coming in from Green River Cove Rd and following the creek up to the waterfall, avoiding the descent down the rock wall.
+I took this trail back in May of 2009 and I think it's a better way to go.
 It's longer and if you do take it, remember that this is gamelands and you should be wearing blaze orange during hunting season!

 To get to the parking, follow the same directions above to Holbert Cove Rd, but turn almost immediately to the left on to Green River Cove Rd after crossing under the interstate.
 This road is extremely curvy and steep until it gets to river level.
 Drive about 3.5 miles and look for a parking area on the left.
 Just ahead on the right will be a campground and tube rental place.
 Walk up and into that, bear to the left up the road with the tube storage building on the left and continue up to the gate.
 There is a small parking area here, but it is intended for hunters only.
 Continue up this road for about a mile and bear right on a smaller trail that heads past the old building.
 The main road will turn to the left at this point.
 Stay on that trail for a short distance and cross Cove Creek.
 You'll probably be getting your feet wet at this crossing.
 The trail is back to an old road and continues for about another 1/4 mile to another creek crossing.
 Don't cross here - continue up the trail on the left side of the creek for another 1/4 mile to the base of Big Bradley.
 The last part of the trail had a couple of steep and tricky places.
 At one point a side trail heads towards the creek and up to a set of cascades below the falls.
 You can't get up to the waterfall from here, but will have to backtrack to the trail.
 The last part of the trail follows a big rock wall before getting to the waterfall.